 Under Rule 144(k), a person who is not deemed to have been an affiliate of us at any time during the 90 days preceding a sale, and who has beneficially owned the shares proposed to be sold for at least two years, is entitled to sell shares without having to comply with the manner of sale, public information, volume limitation or notice filing provisions of Rule 144.
 Therefore, unless otherwise restricted, "144(k) shares" may be sold immediately upon the completion of this offering.
-Based upon the number of shares outstanding at June 30, 2004 after giving effect to our proposed repurchase, simultaneous with this offering, of shares of our common stock from Anthony E. Bakker, an aggregate of approximately 6,345,487 shares of our common stock will be eligible to be sold pursuant to Rule 144(k) after the date of this prospectus.
+Based upon the number of shares outstanding at June 30, 2004, an aggregate of approximately 11,039,249 shares of our common stock will be eligible to be sold pursuant to Rule 144(k) after the date of this prospectus.
 However, all of such shares are subject to the lock-up agreements described above and will only become eligible for sale upon the expiration or termination of such agreements.